 The Counter-Terrorism […]

-On behalf of the Counter-Terrorism Committee, CTED conducted a six-day assessment visit to the Republic of Tajikistan from […]
+On behalf of the Counter-Terrorism Committee, CTED conducted a three-day follow-up visit to Bosnia and Herzegovina, from 18 […]

 On 19 April 2017, the United Nations Counter-Terrorism Committee Executive Directorate (CTED) received a delegation from Kenya.
 During […]